gmedinat/gmedinat.github.io/index.md

 <!-- This is a comment in a Markdown file. -->

-ADD:
-- sth to make the page more easily readable

 ## Contact Information

 - **Full Name:** Gustavo E. Medina Toledo